 Mystical

-Dreams of spirits may reflect unresolved emotions or aspects of the self seeking integration.
+Dreams of spirits often reflect unresolved emotions or the exploration of the unknown self.

 Psychology-informed Symbolic & cultural lenses Educational — not diagnostic Reviewed Jul 2026 Our approach →